cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 Cordova Plugin Camera Preview
 ====================

-Cordova plugin that allows camera interaction from HTML ee for showing camera preview below or above the HTML.<br/>
+Cordova plugin that allows camera interaction from Javascript and HTML

 **We are continually improving the plugin for an eventual v1.0.0 release, in the meantime the API may change.
 Please use master until a new version is released.**